Manufactured by SnuggleHose.

 If you are not drying the hose daily, then be sure to replace the hose very frequently as negative health issues will result!

 Hose care tips:

-A SnuggleHose Cover wraps the length of the tube in soft fleece material.
-Although it's intention is to help reduce rain out (water collecting in the tube) many CPAP users report it detours pets from using the hose as a chew toy.
+- A SnuggleHose Cover wraps the length of the tube in soft fleece material.
+Although its intention is to help reduce rain out (water collecting in the tube) many CPAP users report it deters pets from using the hose as a chew toy.
 The SnuggleHose is available for 6 foot; 8 foot and 10 foot hoses.